Full Menu

 Students may take the test on paper for all domains if indicated in their IEP/504 Plan

-Students identified as English Learners will participate in the ACCESS for ELLs if they have not yet reached language proficiency.
+Students identified as English Learners will participate in the WIDA ACCESS if they have not yet reached language proficiency.
 This includes students with a WIDA composite score lower than 4.4.

 WIDA Composite Score English Language Proficiency Level